yihanhu97/SoundMapping-ODAS/Matrix/updates.md

    - `/home/pi/odas/recordings/separated/separated.raw`
    - `/home/pi/odas/recordings/postfiltered/postfiltered.raw`

-### system.monitoring v2
+### recording v2
 Instead of rebooting every 5 minutes, use subprocess to let the process to intercept the kill signal and exit elegantly. `kill -2 ID` is equivalent to `ctrl+c`, which will let odaslive exit with memory freed.
+1. Renamed `system.monitoring.py` to `recording.py`
-1. Changed `subprocess.kill()` to `subprocess.send_signal(signal.SIGINT)`.
+2. Changed `subprocess.kill()` to `subprocess.send_signal(signal.SIGINT)`.
-2. Adjusted paths based on new odaslive code.
+3. Adjusted paths based on new odaslive code.
-3. Added code to process `SSL.log`. `SSL.log` will be deleted if no useful data is found in `SST.log`.
+4. Added code to process `SSL.log`. `SSL.log` will be deleted if no useful data is found in `SST.log`.
 Recording start time and end time will be added to the file if it is not deleted.

 ### IP address
 Created a bash script `IPUpload.sh` that publishes private IP address to google drive at boot.